run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-queue-fairness.md

 !!!
 Discussion
-    * Two team-b jobs have immediately displaced team-a.
+    * Two team-b Jobs have immediately displaced team-a.
-    * team-a and team-b each have a quota of 1 GPU, thus the remaining over-quota (2 GPUs) is distributed equally between the projects.
+    * team-a and team-b each have a quota of 1 GPU, thus the remaining over-quota (2 GPUs) is distributed equally between the Projects.

 ## Part 2: Queue Fairness

-Now lets start deleting jobs.
-Alternatively, you can wait for jobs to complete.
+Now lets start deleting Jobs.
+Alternatively, you can wait for Jobs to complete.

     runai delete b2 -p team-b

 !!!
 Discussion
-    As the quotas are equal (1 for each project, the remaining pending jobs will get scheduled one by one alternating between projects, regardless of the time in which they were submitted.
+    As the quotas are equal (1 for each Project, the remaining pending Jobs will get scheduled one by one alternating between Projects, regardless of the time in which they were submitted.